Document Type : Research Paper

 Abstract

-Background and Objectives: The country's forest resources limitation and prohibition of wood importing have caused several problems in providing lignocellulosic raw materials.
-Therefore, the use of lignocellulosic waste resources has important role in this field.
-Particleboard is one of the wood composite products which it is possible to be produced by use of various types of lignocellulosic materials such as agricultural residue.
+Background and Objectives: The country's forest resources limitation and prohibition of wood import, have caused several problems in providing lignocellulosic raw materials.
+Therefore, the use of lignocellulosic waste resources shows important role in this field.
+Particleboard is one of the wood composite products which can be produced using various types of lignocellulosic materials such as agricultural residue.
 One of the available agricultural wastes in the country is rice husk, which can be used in production of particleboard.
-However, the use of agricultural lignocellulosic waste has negative effect on engineering characteristic of produced boards.
+However, the use of agricultural lignocellulosic residues impose negative impact on engineering characteristic of produced boards.
 Therefore, the objective of this research is to evaluate the possibility of rice husk application in particleboard production and also obtain an optimal composition of raw material and the other production conditions.

-Results: The results of this study showed that the composition of raw materials affects all physical and mechanical properties of manufactured boards, so that increasing of rice husk consumption caused decrease of bending strength, modulus of elasticity and internal adhesion and also increase of water absorption and thickness swelling of 2 and 24 hours of specimens.
+Results: The results of this study showed that the composition of raw materials affects all physical and mechanical properties of manufactured boards.
+Increasing of rice husk consumption decreased the bending strength, modulus of elasticity and internal bonding and also increased the water absorption and thickness swelling after 2 and 24 hours immersion in water.

 Keywords